There is nothing like a homemade fresh strawberry pie!

 Slice each strawberry in half.

-Cook on medium to medium high heat, stirring constantly to prevent scorching…
+Add water and place over medium to medium high heat, stirring constantly.

 Remove this from the heat and allow to cool to room temp.
 If you want to do this quicker, you can always fill a bowl with ice water and dip the bottom of your sauce pan down in it while you stir.
-The fridge works as well.
+You can also stick it in the fridge for a little bit.

 Yes, I’m corny sometimes but in this day and age, corny can be refreshing.
 Don’t you think?

-When your liquid has cooled, pour over the strawberries, making sure to cover them all.
+When your liquid has cooled (room temp is fine), pour over the strawberries, making sure to cover them all.

 I couldn’t leave out this photo, either.
 Isn’t this a beautiful pie?